delingren/homeautomation/garage_door_opener/README.md

 1. Manually close lower sensor.

 * Expected:
-  - relay: engaged and disengaged
+  - relay: clicks
   - tile: closed -> opening -> open -> closed

-#### Closing in app
+#### Close in app
 1. Start from OPEN.
 1. Tap on the tile to close.
 1. Manually open upper sensor.
 1. Manually close lower sensor.

+* Expected:
+  - relay: clicks
+  - tile: open -> closing -> closed

-#### Closing in app from STOPPED, 1
+#### Close from obstructed
 1. Start from OPEN.
-1. Optionally, tap the tile to close.
+1. Tap on the tile to close
 1. Manually open upper sensor.
+1. Manually close upper sensor.
+1. Tap the tile to close.
+1. Manually close lower sensor.

+* Expected:
+  - relay: clicks twice
+  - tile: open -> closing -> obstructed -> closing -> closed

+#### Open in app from STOPPED, 1
+1. Start from OPEN.
+1. Tap on the tile to close.
+1. Manually open upper sensor.
 1. Wait for a timeout to reach STOPPED.
+1. Tap on the tile to open.
+1. Manually close upper sensor.

+* Expected:
+  - relay: clicks twice
+  - tile: open -> closing -> open -> open

+#### Open in app from STOPPED, 2
+1. Start from OPEN.
 1. Tap on the tile to close.
+1. Manually open upper sensor.
+1. Wait for a timeout to reach STOPPED.
+1. Tap on the tile to open.
 1. Manually close lower sensor.
+1. Manually open lower sensor.
+1. Manually close upper sensor.

 * Expected:
-  - relay: engaged and disengaged after the tap(s)
+  - relay: clicks 3 times (after two taps, and once after reaching CLOSED)
-  - tile: open -> closing -> open -> closing -> closed
+  - tile: open -> closing -> open -> closed -> opening -> open

-#### Closing in app from STOPPED, 2
+#### Close in app from STOPPED, 1
 1. Start from CLOSED.
-1. Optionally, tap the tile to open.
+1. Tap on the tile to open.
 1. Manually open lower sensor.
 1. Wait for a timeout to reach STOPPED.
 1. Tap on the tile to close.
 1. Manually close lower sensor.

 * Expected:
+  - relay: clicks twice
+  - tile: closed -> opening -> open -> closed

+#### Close in app from STOPPED, 1
+1. Start from CLOSED.
+1. Tap on the tile to open.
+1. Manually open lower sensor.
+1. Wait for a timeout to reach STOPPED.
+1. Tap on the tile to close.
+1. Manually close upper sensor.
+1. Manually open upper sensor.
+1. Manually close lower sensor.

+* Expected:
-  - relay: engaged and disengaged after the tap(s)
+  - relay: clicks 3 times (after two taps, and once after reaching OPEN)
-  - tile: closed -> opening -> open -> closing -> closed
+  - tile: closed -> opening -> open -> open -> closing -> closed

+-- WIP below

 #### Opening in app with motor failure
 1. Start from CLOSED.